kjlubick/L-Puzzle_Solver/README.md

 ###Heuristic for solving L-Puzzles###
 1. Start with an empty board (just the pegs).
 2. Find a peg that has the fewest legal piece-rotation pairs, by throwing out all possibilities that go off the board or overlap another peg.
 If there is a peg that has 0 legal pairs, bail out (no solution).
 3. Place one of the piece-rotation pairs on that peg.
 (In later steps, check to make sure the piece is far enough from other pieces of the same type).
 4. Repeat step 2.
 If step 2 fails, keep trying piece-rotation pairs on the given peg.
 5. If you've exhausted all piece-rotation pairs, there is no solution, give up and back-track.

 Surprisingly, this simple heuristic solves a puzzle very quickly.
 In many puzzles, from an empty board, there are a few pegs that have five or fewer valid piece-rotation pairs, instead of the 32 (4 pieces, 8 rotations) that make the puzzle intractable.

 ###Other sizes###
 An 8x8 puzzle can be solved using 16 pegs and 4 of each piece.

+###Open Source License###
+This project is released Open Source under the Apache 2.0 License.
+See the LICENSE file in the root of the repo for more information.